 The farms in Letefoho include that of producers Tomas Maia and Domingos Lopes, who manage some of the most well manicured and well organised farms of all of Kape Diem's partners.
 These particular farms are located only a short distance from where the hibrido de timor (HdT) varietal was first identified in 1927.
 The commonly known timor hybrid is leaf rust resistant, it is a sturdy plant with high yields and is planted across many farms in this area, alongside some catimor heirlooms.
 Producers in Ermera have worked with Kape Diem for over three years, improving their harvesting techniques, farm management and rehabilitation of the trees and land.
 Their success has been proven through their recent awards in national coffee competitions, placing 10th in 2019 for a CM natural processed lot, and 2nd in the 2021 Coffee Quality Competition with an experimental anaerobic fermentation lot.
-Project Origin are proud to present our first offering of specialty coffee from Ermera, Timor-Leste.
+This is Project Origin's second year working in Timor-Leste, and the progress is already astounding, with the quality and consistency of cherries improving, which results in higher prices by 18-19% above the previous harvest.
+We couldn't be more proud to present these flavours of Ermera.

-Letefoho Ermera
+Regional Ermera